 Diseases and traits that are associated with the variant of interest are shown on this page.
-The sources of these associations are listed in the second column and include:

 - COSMIC http://www.sanger.ac.uk/genetics/CGP/cosmic/

 - ClinVar (Variants of clinical significance from ClinVar): http://www.ncbi.nlm.nih.gov/clinvar/

 - dbGaP (The database of Genotypes and Phenotypes): http://www.ncbi.nlm.nih.gov/gap